mc303/docker-otmonitor/README.md

 # Docker OpenTherm Monitor
-this conainer is based on basschipper/docker-otmonitor
+Conainer is based on basschipper/docker-otmonitor

 ## Introduction
 The Opentherm Monitor is a small utility that is intended to help you configure and monitor your opentherm gateway (OTGW).